B2B marketers analyzing customer data dashboards to build a data-driven marketing strategy

 Leverage Data-Driven Strategies to Accelerate Conversions

 A big reason why so many B2B marketing leaders depend on ROI to certify the success of their campaigns is that the facts are clear for everyone to see.
-While there is no bulletproof formula that guarantees unflattering gains, data is proving to be the right ally for businesses that want to keep on closing the gap between investment and gains.
+While there is no bulletproof formula that guarantees unfailing gains, data is proving to be the right ally for businesses that want to keep on closing the gap between investment and gains.

 In many ways, data has already transformed the meaning of “marketing” as we knew it.
 Customers’ expectations and needs evolve so quickly that not even the strongest hunches, as well-intended as they may be, are good enough to come up with a successful campaign.